iamnitin/KryptoBuzz/readme.txt

 == Description ==

-A sidebar widget plugin which displays the prices of all crypto currencies supported by KryptoBuzz's live tracker
+A sidebar widget plugin which displays the prices of all crypto currencies supported by www.kryptobuzz.com live tracker

 This plugin can easily be installed like any normal plugin through the admin area.